elpy1/ssh-over-ssm/README.md

 If your key is available via ssh-agent it will be used by the script, otherwise a temporary key will be created, used and destroyed on termination of the script.
 The public key is copied across to the instance using `aws ssm send-command` and then the SSH session is initiated through SSM using `aws ssm start-session` (with document `AWS-StartSSHSession`) after which the SSH connection is made.
 The public key copied to the server is removed after 15 seconds and provides enough time for SSH authentication.

 ## Installation and Usage
 This tool is intended to be used in conjunction with `ssh`.
-It requires that you've configured your awscli config (`~/.aws/{config,credentials}`) properly and you spend a small amount of time planning and updating your ssh config.
+It requires that you've configured your awscli (`~/.aws/{config,credentials}`) properly and you spend a small amount of time planning and updating your ssh config.

 ### Listing and updating SSM instances
 First, we need to make sure the agent on each of our instances is up-to-date.
 You can use `aws ssm describe-instance-information` to list instances and `aws ssm send-command` to update them.
 Alternatively, I've included a small python script to quickly list or update your instances: